anothersambhav/anothersambhav/README.md

 ***
-    Don't delete this folder okay?
+    Don't delete the repositories okay?
-    Go through the code but don't try delete this.
+    Go through the code if you wish to.
 ***